antscher/Project_calendar_rooms/Hardware/README.md

 The cadre is made with inskape, it is a .svg
 It is desin for wood of 3mm
-It need to be cut (red lines) and engrave (blue surface)
+It need to be cut (red lines) and engrave (blue surface) You need to glue it exepct te back that just fit in, so you can remove it after For the screen, scotch it or glue it